-icial security costs ther pension costs otal staff costs verage monthly number of employees rectors 2022 £000's 2021 £000's
+Aggregate remuneration comprised 2023 £000's 2022 £000's

-Wages and salaries 230 90
+Wages and salaries 175 230

-Social security costs 9 -
+Social security costs 2 9

-Other pension costs 3 3
+Other pension costs 13 3

-Total staff costs 242 93
+Total staff costs 190 242

-2022 2021
+2023 2022

 Average monthly number of employees No. No.

 Directors 2 2

 Total 2 2

+All staff costs relate to Directors' remuneration.
 Details of Directors' fees and salaries, bonuses, pensions, benefits in kind and other benefit schemes together with details in respect of Directors' share option plans are given in the Directors' Remuneration Report on page 9.